 What is the municipality's commercial pre-emption right?

-The right of commercial pre-emption allows a municipality to have priority to buy a commercial lease, a commercial estate, a craft estate or land that can accommodate businesses.
+The right of commercial pre-emption allows a municipality to have priority to buy a commercial lease, a commercial estate, a craft estate or a plot of land that can accommodate businesses.
 It must then resell it (or relend) to a trader or craftsman.
-This right of first refusal applies only to property situated in a specific area known as perimeter for safeguarding local trade and crafts.
+This right of first refusal may be exercised only on property situated in a specific area known as perimeter for safeguarding local trade and crafts.

-The municipality enjoys a commercial right of first refusal where certain sales take place in a specific area known as perimeter for safeguarding local trade and crafts are sold.
+The municipality enjoys a commercial right of first refusal where commercial premises are situated in a specific area known as perimeter for safeguarding local trade and crafts are sold.

 The sales concerned are as follows: